Kenneth Lay: Death

 Lay died on July 5, 2006, while vacationing in Colorado.
 The Pitkin County Sheriff's Department confirmed that officers were called to Lay's house in Snowmass, Colorado, near Aspen at 1:41 am Mountain Daylight Time.
 Lay was taken to Aspen Valley Hospital, where he was pronounced dead at 3:11 am MDT.
 The autopsy indicated that he died of a heart attack brought on by coronary artery disease, and found evidence that he had suffered a previous heart attack.

 A private funeral for about 200 people was held in Aspen four days after his death.
 His body was cremated and his ashes were buried in an undisclosed location in the mountains.
 A memorial service was held a week after his death at the First United Methodist Church in Houston.
 It was attended by over 1,000 guests, including George H. W. Bush and James Baker.
+Conspiracy theories emerged regarding Lay's death, alleging that it was faked.

 On October 17, 2006, the conviction was overturned due to abatement ab initio, a legal doctrine which says the death of a defendant during an appeal results in a vacated judgment.
 The government opposed Lay's attorneys' motions of appeal.
 The United States Department of Justice issued a statement saying it remained committed to pursuing all available legal remedies for victims of the fraud.